 Both Curology moisturizers contain glycerin and hyaluronic acid as key ingredients, but the rich moisturizer also contains shea butter, aloe, squalane, and allantoin as key ingredients.

 Like we mentioned above, every customer receives the same Curology cleanser and one of the two Curology moisturizer formulations.
 However, the active ingredients in your prescription are determined by one of the brand’s dermatology providers on a person-by-person basis.
-However, the brand does provide a list of the most common ingredients they use, which include:
+The most commonly used Curology ingredients include:

 Clindamycin is an antibiotic that helps treat acne due to its bacteriostatic effect (meaning it stops bacteria from reproducing).
 According to the American Academy of Dermatology, clindamycin is a first-line acne treatment for mild to moderate acne that’s typically combined with benzoyl peroxide and/or a topical retinoid.

 Azelaic acid is an ingredient that helps with acne and rosacea.
 It normalizes the shedding of dead skin cells and opens the follicle, resulting in fewer comedones (pimples).
 Azelaic acid also has been shown to prevent the growth of acne bacteria.
 According to a publication in the Journal of the American Academy of Dermatology, both in vitro and in vivo it has an antimicrobial effect on both aerobic and anaerobic (Propionibacterium acnes) microorganisms.